ee-jackson/academic-kickstart/content/project/phytoplankton-community-change/index.md

 This project produced a slew of data, which is still being probed.
 From the subset that I analysed for my undergraduate project (Oxy-lab and flow cytometry data for 6 months) we found that the communities were more different from month to month than between heated and ambient treatments.
 This is really cool.
 Let me explain.

+## So what?

-So, as I mentioned above, we wanted to see if __one__ phytoplankton species adapting to temperature would be the same as __many__ phytoplankton species adapting to temperature.
+As I mentioned above, we wanted to see if __one__ phytoplankton species adapting to temperature would be the same as __many__ phytoplankton species adapting to temperature.
 A single species in isolation can adapt via rapid evolution but we didn't find any evidence of this in our pond communities.
 There was no difference in thermal metabolic niche between ambient and heated communities when pooled across months.
 This suggested to us that there was something more complicated going on.

 Imagine the workforce of a postal service.
 Each employee is really good at the particular task which they are assigned to.
 People who work at the counter have a different skill set to people who deliver the post or people who organise the smooth delivery of your letters behind the scenes.
 Now imagine a scenario where the envrionment changes and suddenly the company has decided to open 30 new branches requiring more staff to work at the counters in the stores.
 The people who deliver the post and who work in operations could learn a new skill set and switch roles to help cover the increased demand for in-store staff, but this would probably take significantly longer than just hiring more people who already have the required skill set.